Dental braces: Complications and risks

-A group of dental researchers, Fatma Boke, Cagri Gazioglu, Selvi Akkaya, and Murat Akkaya, conducted a study titled: “Relationship between orthodontic treatment and gingival health.”
-The results indicated that some orthodontist treatments result in gingivitis, also known as gum disease.
+A group of dental researchers, Fatma Boke, Cagri Gazioglu, Selvi Akkaya, and Murat Akkaya, conducted a study titled "Relationship between orthodontic treatment and gingival health."
+The results indicated that some orthodontic treatments result in gingivitis, also known as gum disease.
 The researchers concluded that functional appliances used to harness natural forces (such as improving the alignment of bites) do not usually have major effects on the gum after treatment.
 However, fixed appliances such as braces, which most people get, can result in visible plaque, visible inflammation, and gum recession in a majority of the patients.
 The formation of plaques around the teeth of patients with braces is almost inevitable regardless of plaque control and can result in mild gingivitis.
-But if the someone with braces does not clean their teeth carefully, plaques will form, leading to a more severe gingivitis and gum recession.
+But if someone with braces does not clean their teeth carefully, plaques will form, leading to more severe gingivitis and gum recession.

 Experiencing some pain following fitting and activation of fixed orthodontic braces is very common and several methods have been suggested to tackle this.
 Pain associated with orthodontic treatment increases in proportion to the amount of force that is applied to the teeth.
 When a force is applied to a tooth via a brace, there is a reduction in the blood supply to the fibres that attach the tooth to the surrounding bone.
 This reduction in blood supply results in inflammation and the release of several chemical factors, which stimulate the pain response.
-Orthodontic pain can be managed using pharmacological interventions, which involves the use of analgesics applied locally or systemically.
+Orthodontic pain can be managed using pharmacological interventions, which involve the use of analgesics applied locally or systemically.
 These analgesics are divided into four main categories, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), paracetamol and local anesthesia.
 The first three of these analgesics are commonly taken systemically to reduce orthodontic pain.

 A Cochrane Review in 2017 evaluated the pharmacological interventions for pain relief during orthodontic treatment.
 The study concluded that there was moderate-quality evidence that analgesics reduce the pain associated with orthodontic treatment.
 However, due to a lack of evidence, it was unclear whether systemic NSAIDs were more effective than paracetamol, and whether topical NSAIDs were more effective than local anaesthesia in the reduction of pain associated with orthodontic treatment.
 More high-quality research is required to investigate these particular comparisons.

 The dental displacement obtained with the orthodontic appliance determines in most cases some degree of root resorption.
 Only in a few cases is this side effect large enough to be considered real clinical damage to the tooth.
 In rare cases, the teeth may fall out or have to be extracted due to root resorption.